There is Death in the Hane

 Example 2

-For example, this Black group (an L+1-group) can be killed with the hanes at W1 and W3.
-If Black blocks at a, it will turn Black's interior space into a dead bulky five.
+This Black group (an L+1-group) can be killed with the hanes at W1 and W3.
+If Black blocks at a, Black's interior space is a dead bulky five.
 White can then kill Black with a placement tesuji at b.
+If Black tries playing b instead, then white will play a.

 Notice that in the above examples, the hane stone is not defended when put into atari.
 Instead another hane or a placement follows.
-That is because capturing the hane stone will result in a false eye.
+That is because capturing the hane stone will result in a false eye, and White can easily prevent Black from escaping to the outside (see preventing escape on the first line).

 See also: